in28minutes/learning-paths-cloud-and-devops/00-short-videos/devops.md

 			- Still widely evaluated and used
 			- primarily used for existing deployments
 			- new applications have migrated to other solutions

+## Next
+- Build on your experience
+	- If you are a Java developer, learn how to containerize applications, learn how to deploy them to cloud, get a few cloud certification
+	- Rather than switching to data engineering or block chain or AI
+	- If you are a DBA, focus on data engineering, focus on data in the cloud!
 - Short: Ansible in 1 Minute
 - GitOps
 - Skaffold